Assessment report design: 6 key tips to do it right for your consultancy or in your company

 Imagine: You have created a questionnaire and you’re eager to send it out into the world.
-You want to give your respondents clear feedback and recommendations immediately after they’ve taken the questionnaire.
-The best way to do so is by presenting them with a personalized report.
+You want to give your respondents clear feedback and recommendations immediately after they’ve completed it.

 You have the opportunity to connect with your audience and make sure they remember you.